pharo-mooc/AdvancedOODesignWithTDD/GlobalResources.md

-# Some Resources to learn from
+# Some resources to learn from

 - Slides and Videos [https://advanced-design-mooc.pharo.org](https://advanced-design-mooc.pharo.org)